OpenLHS/Distrib_analysis/cox_regression/Cox_model/README.md

 ### Generic code

-The files in this folder can be used to support an example of distributed survival analysis with a Cox model.
+The files in this folder can be used to execute a distributed cox regression analysis.
 Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation or a coordination node operation for a Cox model.

 ## Instructions to run the examples/algorithm (classic estimation)